anteater/anteater/README.md

 If your own app has its own secrets / config file, then its very easy to add your own regular expressions.
 Everything is set using YAML formatting, so no need to change anteaters code.
+It's hardly machine learning, blockchain based AI tech, no, but RegEx is something we all know and can put to use.

 Depreciated functions, classes etc
 ----------------------------------